lookit/lookit-api/.github/ISSUE_TEMPLATE/feature_request.md

 One sentence description of what you want.

 # Narrative
-What is the user story for this feature? the format should be as follows, e.g.:  "As an Experimenter, I would like to have a new view to see all consented videos for a given experiment."
+What is the user story for this feature? the format should be as follows, e.g.:  "As a Researcher, I would like to have a new view to see all consented videos for a given experiment."

 # Acceptance Criteria
 A precise description of how/when this issue will be considered closed, e.g.: